 There are lots of reasons you might need a loan — home repairs, educational expenses, a vehicle purchase, or debt consolidation, to name just a few.
-But what can you do if you need a loan, been refused everywhere, and don’t know where else to look?
+But what can you do if you need a loan, have been refused everywhere, and don’t know where else to look?
 In this article, we’ll look at the reasons you may be unable to get a loan, places you can apply for a loan where you’re more likely to be approved, and additional alternatives for getting extra money when you need it.